esusalla/ctf-challenges/solution/README.md

 3. `xss` failing to re-escape whitelisted attribute values: https://github.com/leizongmin/js-xss/issues/180

 When used in conjunction, these vulnerabilies allow you to construct a payload that bypasses the XSS filter as well as the blacklist filter.
-The purpose of the blacklist filter (`sanitized.replace(/C/g, '\u0421').replace(/c/g, '\u0441')`) is to make it so that if players want to access the `document.cookie` value, they have to take advantage of the fact that the XSS filter does not re-escape attribute values.
+The purpose of the blacklist filter (`sanitized.replace(/C/g, '\u0421').replace(/c/g, '\u0441')`) is to make it so that if players want to access the `document.cookie` value, they have to take advantage of the fact that the XSS filter does not re-escape attribute values it previously un-escaped.

-As an example, the payload `<svg onload="alert(document.cookie)">` would easily be caught by the blacklist filter because it contains multiple c's.
+As an example, the payload `<svg onload="alert(document.cookie)">` would easily be caught by the blacklist filter because it contains multiple `c`s.
 HTML encoding the JavaScript portion once would give you
 ```html
 <svg onload=&#97;&#108;&#101;&#114;&#116;&#40;&#100;&#111;&#99;&#117;&#109;&#101;&#110;&#116;&#46;&#99;&#111;&#111;&#107;&#105;&#101;&#41;>
 ```